MicrosoftDocs/cpp-docs/docs/windows/using-a-drawing-tool-image-editor-for-icons.md

    - The **Pencil** tool draws freehand in a constant width of one pixel.

-   - The **option selector determines the Brush tool's shape and size**.
+   - The **Brush** tool has various shapes and sizes.

    - The **Airbrush** tool randomly distributes color pixels around the center of the brush.

-        > [!TIP]
-        >  Tool tips appear when you hover your cursor over the buttons on the [Image Editor toolbar](../windows/toolbar-image-editor-for-icons.md).
-These tips will help you identify the specific buttons mentioned here.

 1. If necessary, select colors and a brush:

    - In the [Colors palette](../windows/colors-window-image-editor-for-icons.md), select the left mouse button to select a foreground color or the right mouse button to select a background color.

-   - In the [Options Selector](../windows/toolbar-image-editor-for-icons.md), select a shape representing the brush you want to use.
+   - In the [Options selector](../windows/toolbar-image-editor-for-icons.md), select a shape representing the brush you want to use.

 1. Point to the place on the image where you want to start drawing or painting.
 The pointer changes shape according to the tool you selected.